top of page

 His lips quirked into a smirk.
 “Careful, darling.
 If you keep touching me like that, people might start talking.”

-3. Double Meanings & Innuendos: Saying Everything Without Saying It
+3. Double Meanings & Innuendos

 This type of flirting is about implication.
 The words themselves might seem innocent, but the tone, expression, or context suggest something else entirely.
-It’s playful, often leading one character to pretend they didn’t mean anything suggestive—while the other character calls them out on it.
+It’s playful, often leading one character to pretend they didn’t mean anything suggestive, while the other character calls them out on it.

-• Saying something that could be completely normal—but isn’t
+• Saying something that could be completely normal, but isn’t

 • Giving characters plausible deniability (“Oh?
 I didn’t mean it like that… unless?”)